 On the other hand, over the last years the responsibility of my work increased.
 I have learned that in order to make agreements, move forward and having the willingness to do it wasn’t simply enough.
 You need develop also soft skills in order to be a good manager.
 In my case, this includes negotiation and simplifying a message.
 Working with different cultural backgrounds and the ability to understand the context and the background of different people is certainly is a major factor in my job.
 The faster you understand this process, the better it gets to make interactions and helps both parties to build trust and exceed their expectations.

 When I reviewed different programmes, one of the things I liked about Maastricht is the requirement of a minimum of 5 years of working experience.
 Therefore, you will meet up with your peers who have already gained a lot of professional working and life experience and sets a common ground.
 By having this requirement the MaastrichtMBA programme clearly distinguished itself from the rest.
 The other feature that helped me to make my decision was the content.

-I wasn’t sure if an Executive MBA or regular MBA was the right choice, and by comparing them, the Executive MBA definitely had my preference.
+I wasn’t sure if an executive MBA or regular MBA was the right choice, and by comparing them, an executive MBA definitely had my preference.
 And the last item that pushed my decision for MaastrichtMBA was the blended format.
 Being online allowed me to have the flexibility of reviewing materials on demand and to define my schedule to contribute and learn vs. a fixed timing to participate.
-Moreover, combining online education with three residential weeks is the ideal situation for me, because it is not an entire in front of a screen experience.
+Moreover, combining online education with three educational weeks is the ideal situation for me, because it is not an entire in front of a screen experience.